andrewperezledo/ML-Satellite-Image-Classification/README.md

 # Project 2

 ## Description
 This project involves training machine learning models on a dataset to perform classification tasks.
 It includes preprocessing of data, dimensionality reduction, model training, hyperparameter tuning, and evaluation.
-The primary focus is on SVM and Random Forest classifiers.
+The primary focus is on SVM and Random Forest classifiers as stated per the requirements of this course project.
+However, it would be ideal to perform this task with convoluted neural networks.

 ## Getting Started